pixbi/duplo/README.md

 The output file exposes the mode via the `module.mode` attribute.
 When in development, `module.mode === 'dev'` should be `true`.

+NOTE: because of the builder recursively building dependencies, it does not watch for changes in `components/` directory.
+If you update a repo's dependencies, you need to restart Grunt.js.

 ## Application Parameters